Ski Resort Careers

 Ski Patrol

-Yes, it's the red coat.
+Often in the red coat.

-The one raising the lift pads, stringing the Halloween rope, moving bamboo, and dropping the "Open" sign for a terrain gate everyone's been watching from the chair.
+The one raising the lift pads, stringing the Halloween rope, moving bamboo, and flipping the "Open" sign for a terrain gate everyone's been watching from the chair.
 From up there, it looks like the best job on the mountain, first tracks, working on skis.

-Getting started means building your credentials before dropping off your application.
-A WFR or EMT certification lays the medical foundation — Weber State offers a Wilderness Care course open to the public.
-Formal avalanche education paired with real time in the terrain is a must.
-PSIA instructor training, summer trail maintenance experience, or a background in a related field (river guiding, wildland firefighting, search and rescue) will all help round out your skill set.
+Getting started as a patroller means building your credentials before dropping off your application.
+A WFR or EMT certification helps lay the medical foundation —Weber State offers a Wilderness Care course open to the public.Formal avalanche education paired with seasoned experience in the mountains is a must.

 Why?